 Language: The official language is English, but some Spanish and West Indian “patois” may be heard.

 Passports and Visas: All persons traveling to and from the Caribbean are required to have a passport for re-entry into the US.
-Birth certificates with raised seals are no longer an acceptable.
+Birth certificates with raised seals are no longer an acceptable form of identification.

 Time: We are on Atlantic Standard Time and don’t change for daylight saving time.
 In the summer we are the same as Eastern Standard and in the winter we are one hour ahead of Eastern Daylight Savings Time.